 Inline Assembler for Thumb2 architectures¶

-Instructions operate on 32 bit signed integer data except when stated otherwise.
+Instructions operate on 32 bit signed integer data except where stated otherwise.
 Most supported instructions

 operate on registers